Has your company transitioned to a remote workplace? There are perks to working from home, but keeping your employees engaged can be a challenge.

 Amidst these pressures, finding the perfect 6-month anniversary gift can be an additional thoughtful task, further emphasizing the need for a well-balanced approach.

 Why not give them incentives their whole family can benefit from?
-For example, you may be thinking about practical gifts for children.
+For example, you may be thinking about practical gifts for children or have partnership with some lawn care business in area, which could ease the burden of their lawn care.
 Financial contributions to a college savings plan could be appreciated.

 5. Send your team branded loot